nuyhhod/Morse-Code-Translator/Documentation.md

     noTone(tonePin);
     delay(600);
 .... }
-#### Comment: I forgot I put a tester to verify that the buzzer and LEDs were working and it is no longer needed as it works as expected.
+#### Comment: I forgot I put a tester to verify that the buzzer and LEDs were working and it is no longer needed as it works as expected. *Tested Buzzer using TinkerCAD because I don't have a buzzer on me right now.

 ## 07/01/2025
 ### 12:01 AM PST